soosan1365/soosan1365/README.md

 - 🔭 I’m currently working on **Ecommerc-App**

-- 🌱 Currently learning Node.js and Rest API to communicate effectively with the backend force**
+- 🌱 Currently learning Node.js and Rest API to communicate effectively with the backend force.

 - 📫 How to reach me **swalloweb1365@gmail.com**